gieparra/mueller-landscaping/README.md

 Or download the project and open index.html in your browser.

 👥 Team Members

 Coulas, Krista — Web Development / Services page and 3 subpages

 Morey, Mariapaz — Web Development / About, Gallery, FAQ pages

-Parra, Angelica — Web Development / Home page, Contact page, and FAQ page
+Parra, Angie — Web Development / Home page, Contact page, and FAQ page

 📚 Lessons Learned
 Through this project, we practiced: